marcomistretta/marcomistretta.github.io/README.md

 # Marco Mistretta

-Welcome to my GitHub repository!
-I am Marco Mistretta, an AI enthusiast and a dedicated PhD student at [MICC](https://www.micc.unifi.it/).
+Hi, I am Marco Mistretta, an AI enthusiast and a dedicated PhD student at [MICC](https://www.micc.unifi.it/).
 My research focuses on Multimodal Learning, Natural Language Processing, Contrastive Self-Supervised Learning, and Incremental Learning.
 I am particularly passionate about applying these technologies to healthcare, where they can revolutionize medical diagnostics.

 ## About Me